isomerpages/moe-greenridgesec/pages/Looking Back.md

 Here are some highlights of their visit.

 Insert photo 5, 6, 7, 8, 9, 12, 16 with their captions
-Insert the video entitled ‘Thai Dance (1)’ and ‘note of appreciation’
+Insert the video entitled ‘Thai Dance (1)’, ‘Milking a Cow’ and ‘note of appreciation’

 ## October